Xpecta/star-fakevisits/README.md

 - star-big-data.star_us_rds.places
 - star-big-data.star_us_rds.reps

+**How to make a connection to the database?**

+There are two ways to connect to the database in BigQuery.
+In both ways you need the key provided from SDR (the key name is key.json).
+The two ways are:

+1. Using BigQuery Client.

+To use this way, follow the instructions detalied in [google documentation](https://cloud.google.com/bigquery/docs/reference/libraries?hl=es_419)

+2. Using Streamlit

+To use this way, follow the instructions detalied in [streamlit documentation](https://docs.streamlit.io/knowledge-base/tutorials/databases/bigquery)

 ## Algorithm procedure

 The algorithm recognizes when a visit is registered in a location far from the account location.